Kushal-S-Bastakoti/C_Quiz/README.md

   14. If all 3 stage completed: Yay!
 You are a genius.
   15. And Display list of Which Questions had correct answers and which didn't have
 # Updated Project Details
-  1. There will be 3 different categories.
+  1. There will be three different categories.